 The V60 finishing up another delicious cup.
 The handle made it easy to brew with and also to clip onto the outside of our pack before taking off down the trail.

 At 2.95 ounces, this coffee maker was one of the lightest in our test suite.

 If you want to bring the dedicated scoop, you'll only go up to 3.37 ounces (plus your filters and coffee of course).
-This could still be on the slightly heavy side for some backpackers, in which case an instant coffee like the established Starbucks VIA or newcomer Alpine Start might be a good option.
+This could still be on the slightly heavy side for some backpackers, in which case an instant coffee like First Ascent, the best instant we've tried, might be a good option.
 But for shorter trips and car camping, the V60 is a fantastic option.

 Light and easy to clean, the plastic V60 is fantastic for camping trips.

 Clean, beautiful, simple — that's the V60 in a nutshell.
 There's a reason you can find one of these cones in most craft coffee shops the world over.
 Considering you will also need special filters, it's on the more expensive side for a plastic pour over cone.
 However, it results in a cup that is closer to perfection than what you will get with most other models.
 Whether you're at home, car-camping, or on a backpacking trip, we don't think you'll be disappointed with this tried-and-true gourmet brewer.